vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/extrinsics-and-events.md

 Self::deposit_event(Event::Success(var_time, var_day));
 ```

-:::note Notice that each event deposit is meant to be somewhat informative which is why it carries the various types associated with it.
+:::note Notice that each event deposit is meant to be informative which is why it carries the various types associated with it.

 Get in the habit of documenting your event declaration so that your code is easy to read.
 It is convention to document events as such: `/// Description. [types]`.

 Learn more about events [here][events-rustdocs].
 :::

 :::tip Your turn!